AGlover5/AGlover5.github.io/projects/autonomy.md

 ##  Control Scheme Goals

-1. Learn mass properties as quickly as possicle
+1. Learn mass properties as quickly as possible
-2. Disturb the ideal positon goal state trajectory as little as possible to achieve goal #1.
+2. Disturb the ideal position goal state trajectory as little as possible to achieve goal #1.
-3. Consume the least amount of fuel possible to acheive goals #1 and #2.
+3. Consume the least amount of fuel possible to achieve goals #1 and #2.

 ---